harvard-edtech/caccl-deploy/README.md

 `caccl-deploy update -a [app name] cacheOptions.engine redis`

 By default you will get a single cache node instance of type "cache.t3.medium".

+Including a cache in your deploy configuration will result in a bastion host being added to the stack resources to facilitate ssh tunnelling connections to the cache instance.

 ##### Cache options